hsrsec/project2/README.md

 the Instructions to run the file `train_classifier.py` to produce the file.

 3. templates
-- consists of html files
+- consists of html files for the flask application

 ## Instructions: <a name="instructions"></a>